Kim Brennan: Rowing career

 In 2005, Crow took up rowing after a leg injury ended her hurdling career.
 Crow rows from the Melbourne University Boat Club in Melbourne and represents Victoria at the national level.

-At the Australian Rowing Championships in 2012, 2015 & 2016 she won the Nell Slater Trophy in the Interstate Women's Single Scull representing Victoria.
+At the Australian Rowing Championships in 2012, 2015 and 2016 she won the Nell Slater Trophy in the Interstate Women's Single Scull representing Victoria.
 During the Victorian women's eights' twelve year consecutive victory run from 2005 to 2016, Crow was seated in the boat on nine occasions for nine Queen's Cup victories up until 2016.
 On five occasions at the Interstate Regatta she has raced in both the eight and the single scull on the same day, winning both titles on three occasions.
 She was coached by Lyall McCarthy at Rowing Australia's Centre of Excellence in Canberra.

-In Melbourne University Boat Club colours she contested the Australian national single sculls title at the Australian Rowing Championships five times from 2010 to 2014.
+In Melbourne University Boat Club colours, she contested the Australian national single sculls title at the Australian Rowing Championships five times from 2010 to 2014.
 She won that championship from 2011 to 2014.